 - How many people were referred to the program/activity by Probation?
-None - Why should the contract be extended/renewed rather than going out to bid?
-The contract should be extended/renewed rather than going out to bid because of the investment that was decided by Probation.
-Roots has built capacity and structure and has made the program successful.
-Roots provides a seamless service package by leveraging services provided through Behavioral Health.
-With a successful program already in place, we are able to protect Probations investment.
-It will take time and more money for a new contractor to scale up to where we are currently within the program. - Please provide program milestones and other contract deliverable data.
-Please see Section 2 - Has this contract been extended before?
+Probation does not submit referrals to this Program. - Why should the contract be extended/renewed rather than going out to bid?
+Roots provides a seamless service package by leveraging services provided through Behavioral Health. - Please provide program milestones and other contract deliverable data.
+Here are the numbers for FY 22-23:

+Meas sure

+Total riders served 3,397

+Total probation clients who received rides 750

+Total family members who used the service 2

+Total hours of service 4,112

+Total days in service 305

+Total mileage 29, 920.5

+• Has this contract been extended before?
 If so, how many times and why?
-Yes, it has been extended one time in order to continue to build capacity.
+Yes, it's been extended twice.